A short story about stars and satellites

 “Nah, thank God,” she replied, sinking into the couch beside him.
 “I still need this, though.”
 She cradled the warmth of her mug.
 “Been up long?”

-“A while.
+“A little while.
 I didn’t sleep well,” he said.
 “I feel like the house is shrinking.”

 Fatima nudged his knee.
 “You good?”